What Are the Types of GSA Schedule Contract Modifications?

 9. Cancellation Modification

-The Cancellation Modification is exactly what it sounds like - if you want to cancel your GSA Schedule contract in part or in whole, you will submit this mod.
-A Cancellation Mod goes into effect 30 days after signature and contracts can't be reinstated after this date.
+The Cancellation modification is exactly what it sounds like –if you want to cancel your GSA Schedule contract in part or in whole, you will submit this mod.
+A Cancellation mod goes into effect 30 days after signature and contracts can't be reinstated after this date.

 10. Mass Modifications

+A Mass Modification is different from a traditional contractor-initiated modification in that it is initiated by GSA.
 Mass Modifications are typically all-encompassing updates that incorporate new government regulations or legislation and require the contractor’s acceptance.
 Typically, GSA will try to limit Mass Modifications to once every two months, but this varies.
 Contractors will receive a notification from their contracting officer once a new Mass Mod is released, and will be instructed to log into the GSA Vendor Support Center Mass Mod Portal and accept the Mass Mod.
-As of this date, the most recent Mass Modification GSA released was MAS Refresh #5 Mass Modification A826.
+As of this date, the most recent Mass Modification GSA released was MAS Refresh #24 Mass Modification A888.

-How the Multiple Award Schedule Modification Guide Can Help GSA Contractors
+Using the Multiple Award Schedule Modification Guide

 Having the knowledge of these modification types will help contractors be more successful in utilizing their GSA Schedule to its full potential.
 Do you have more questions about modifications and their uses?
 Winvale is here to help!